appacademy/SWEO-Part-Time-Resources/1-Module/1-week/5-day/README.md

     - Can you make it more efficient?
     - Can you make it easier to read?
     - Check if there could be any situation where it breaks your solution

+## Function Expression Declaration
+is a way of defining a function in JavaScript by assigning it to a variable.
+In a function expression, the function itself becomes a value that can be assigned to a variable.

+let greet = function (name) {
+  console.log("Hello, " + name);
+};

+## Mutability

+Mutable types:
+Arrays
+Objects (we will learn these later)

+Immutable Types
+Numbers
+Strings
+NaN
+undefined
+null

+In JavaScript, mutability refers to the property of certain data types that allows their values to be changed after they are created.

+let arr = [1, 2, 3];
+arr[1] = 7;
+console.log(arr); //[1,7,3]

+let str = "abc";
+str[1] = "x";
+console.log(str); // 'abc';

+//reassigning !== mutable
+let str = "abc";
+str += "d"; // str = str + 'd';
+console.log(str); // 'abcd'

+## Nested loops

+Nested loops refer to the situation where you have one loop (inner loop) inside another loop (outer loop).

+Pairs in loops
+Unique Pairs
+multidimensional array
+is an array that contains other arrays as its elements.

+2D array
+is an array where each element in the outer array is itself an array, forming a grid-like structure with rows and columns.
+It's called "2D" because it has two dimensions: rows and columns.